Tom Brady Player Prop Bets for the NFL Playoffs | Tampa Bay vs. Los Angeles 1/23/2022

 Season Stats

-- He also has 81 rushing yards on 28 carries with two touchdowns, averaging 4.8 yards per game.
+- He also adds 81 rushing yards (4.8 ypg) on 28 carries while scoring two touchdowns on the ground.

 - Brady has thrown 120 passes in the red zone this season, 62.2% of his team's red zone plays.